DesignOpen/designopen.github.io/README.md

 Also, we do use the @everyone fairly often, so be prepared for notifications.

-If you are still interested in joining the Slack Team, fill out [this form](http://goo.gl/forms/Pol75dWNHn).
+If you are still interested in joining the Slack Team, request an invite [here](http://slack.opendesign.foundation).

 ## Contributing Posts